freon4dsl/Freon-documentation/docu-content/020_Tutorial/010_Intro/+page.md

 the `src/defs` folder (see <a href='#where-do-the-files-go-4'>Where do the files go?</a>), and copy in the files for the lesson you are about to follow.
 You can also find a number of models that fit the language(s) from the lessons in the model server.

+For some hints on how to use the editor, click on the question mark on the top bar of the editor.

 ## Where do the files go?

 Your project will be set up to have all your Freon definition files in the folder `src/defs`,